City of Fear (album)

 City of Fear is the fourth album by FM, a progressive rock group from Toronto, Canada, released in 1980 on Passport Records and distributed in Canada by Capitol Records, catalogue number PB-2028, and in the USA on Passport distributed by Jem Records, catalogue number PB-6004.
 It was produced by Larry Fast who was notable for his Synergy series of electronic music albums.
 A remastered edition was released by Esoteric Records (ECLEC2383) on March 25, 2013.
+The album made a brief appearance at #86 on the Canadian Top 100 Album charts just as the charts changed to a Top 50 ranking.

 Track listing

 All compositions by FM (Martin Deller, Ben Mink, Cameron Hawkins), all lyrics by Hawkins.